averyhiebert/LD51/README.md

     - probably need a path of mines as hints.
 - Opposite-direction versions of existing levels
     - probably easier than the current version.
+- Other radar scan shapes?
 - moving mine configurations?
+    - maybe one that tracks alongside the radar scanline?

 ## Gameplay
 - More levels